MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

   ![Update template app](media/service-template-apps-install-distribute/power-bi-update-app-overwrite.png)

-you want the update to affect your currently installed app. you wish to overwrite the current version, or to install the new version in a new workspace.
-By default, "Update the workspace and the app" is selected.

-- **Update the workspace and the app:** Overwrites the existing workspace with the updated version of the template app.
-[See details about overwriting](#overwrite-behavior).
+* **Update the workspace and the app:** Updates both the workspace and the app, and republishes the app to your organization.
+Choose this option If you haven’t made any changes to the app or its content, or if you don’t care about saving any such changes.
+The updated app will include any updated app branding, such as app name, logo, and navigation, as well as the latest publisher improvements to content.

-- **Update only workspace content without updating the app:** Installs a fresh version of the workspace and app that you need to reconfigure (that is, connect to data, define navigation and permissions).
+* **Update only workspace content without updating the app:** Updates the reports, dashboards, and dataset inside the workspace.
+After updating the workspace, you need to update the app to republish it to your organization with the changes.

--
-- **Install another copy of the app into a new workspace:** Installs a fresh version of the workspace and app that you need to reconfigure (that is, connect to data, define navigation and permissions).
+* **Install another copy of the app into a new workspace:** Installs a fresh version of the workspace and app.
+Choose this option if you don’t want to change your current app at all.

 ### Overwrite behavior